Skip to Content

 I poured Part A, the activator, into the gallon can of Part B, the base.
 The two cans should be mixed thoroughly for 3 minutes.

 When the epoxy floor paint is mixed, it has been activated and should be applied within the set time frame indicated in the instructions.
+Luckily, this particular paint kit has a low odor, however, I recommend you open windows for ventilation if it is possible in your basement.

 Step 6 | Apply Basement Floor Paint